-Looking for any information related to Simcha Goldberg (?) born about 1860, of the Town of Kolki, in the area called Wolyn or Volyn/Volin, in the County of Lutsk (Luck) in Ukraine, who had a son named Reuven (Rubin) born 1881, who married Chane Goldberg (Annie/Anna R) born 1879 or 1883, possibly the daughter of Morris and Annie Muriel Goldberg, also of Kolki or Gorodok, Volyn, Lutsk, Ukraine.
+Looking for any information related to Simcha Goldberg (?) born circa 1850-1860, of the Town of Kolki, in the District of Wolyn or Volyn/Volin, in Lutsk (Luck) Russia which is now within Ukraine.
+At some point it may have been within Poland.
+His son, Reuven (Rubin) Goldberg born 1881, married Chane Goldberg (Annie/Anna R) born 1879 or 1883, the daughter of Morris and Annie Muriel Goldberg, of Gorodok, Volyn, Lutsk, Russia or of Poland.

 Rubin Goldberg came to the US on the S.S.
 Haverford, via Philadelphia in 1904.
-He listed a cousin in Philadelphia he was coming to be with, Isaac Woogman who lived at 702 Kaster St. Coincidently, when I contacted Selma of the Philadelphia Genealogical Society because I was told her family also may have come from Kolki, it turned out my Grandfather's cousin was her Grandfather.
+He listed a cousin in Philadelphia he was coming to be with, Isaac Woogman who lived at 702 Kaster St. Coincidently, when I contacted Selma of the Philadelphia Genealogical Society because I was told her family also may have come from Kolki, it turned out my Grandfather's cousin Isaac was her Grandfather.
 He'd since used the name Isaac Wagman.
 Annie followed Rubin in 1907 with their son Leo (Levi) Goldberg.
 She boarded the S.S.
 Zeeland out of Antwerp, of the Clydebank shipline, to New York and through Ellis Island.
 By 1910 they had moved from Philadelphia to Racine and Kenosha, Wisconsin and then to Milwaukee, where Rubin Goldberg passed in 1931 at age 49.
 The only way I know of his father is from the inscription on his grave marker, which says he is the son of Simche.
-Annie listed her father-in-law as Ychiku Goldberg on her arrival, ship's manifest as her closest relative in Kolky, where she came from.
-She did not write or read English, so the spellings may be off.
+When Annie was on her way to America, she listed on the ship manifest her father-in-law, Ychiku Goldberg , as her closest relative who lived in Kolky, where she came from.
+Her birth location is different on various documents over time, so none of it is 100% proven data.
+She did not write or read English, and family refused to discuss their past, so the names, locations and all spellings may be incorrect.

-I think there was at least one sister or sister-in-law, who also lived in Milwaukee.
-Her name may have been Rose - and I want so much to find and talk to cousins or anyone who may have information about them, to learn more about our family and especially if you have photos or stories of who and where they came from.
+I think there was at least one sister or sister-in-law, who also lived in Milwaukee or Chicago.
+I believe she had a niece, Rochelle, living in California, but I don't know which sibling she descended from.
+Her sister may have been named Rose?
+I want so much to find and talk to cousins or anyone who may have information about them, to learn more about our family and especially if you have photos or stories of who and where they came from.
 Please email me. email@example.com

-Rubin Goldberg came to Milwaukee from Ukraine via Liverpool, England, Philadelphia, PA and Racine, WI
+Rubin Goldberg came to Milwaukee from Russia via Liverpool, England, Philadelphia, PA and Racine, WI.
+SEE TRANSLATION BELOW:

 Rubin Goldberg Family circa 1915